AlibabaCloudDocs/cdn/intl.en-US/Product Introduction/Terms.md

 An accelerating domain is a domain that uses CDN to accelerate content distribution.
 A domain is the server IP address of a website, email, or FTP server.

-**说明：** In this document, an accelerating domain is a referred to domain in most cases.
+**Note:** In this document, an accelerating domain is referred to as a domain in most cases.

 ## Origin {#section_dym_wtb_p2b .section}